Film Pitch Report

 Characters

-Ahmed is a 9-year-old boy who helps his father look after the buffalo.
+Ali is a 9-year-old boy who helps his father look after the buffalo.
 He dreams of becoming a soldier when he grows up.

-Ali is a 7-year-old boy who enjoys playing and looking after the buffalo.
+Hussen is a 7-year-old boy who enjoys playing and looking after the buffalo.
 He also likes to create buffalo figures from clay.

 The marshes are a strange and magical world, with unique environments, animal and plant organisms, and their relationships with the inhabitants.
 Among the local beliefs is the existence of “Tantal” in the remote waters.
 This being has no specific form, but can transform into any shape desired .
 It is said to harm those who are found alone, and many stories have been woven about its encounters with people.